razanskylab/Stage_RSPro/README.md

 ## Hardware

 *  Any Arduino should do the job of the controlling
-*  For the stepper motor driver I would recommend [this module by Pololu](https://www.pololu.com/product/2998)
+*  For the stepper motor driver I would recommend [the TB67S128FTG module by Pololu](https://www.pololu.com/product/2998)
-*  I had the linear stage and the stepper motor laying around
+*  I extracted the stepper motor and the linear stage from an old 3D printer

 ## Missing features which will be implemented ASAP

 *  home switch
 *  homing velocity
-*  acceleration / piecewise increase of speed
+*  current adaption
+*  enable and disable option

+## Acceleration

+If we directly try to run the stepper at full speed, we are likely to induce misstepping (unless we operate the stage only at very low velocities).
+Therefore we have acceleration to increase the velocity from 0 to the target value defined through vel.
+Before reaching the target position we slow down stepwise.

+Velocity is defined through the temporal delay between the stepping events since the stepping itself has a fixed spatial footprint.
+The procedure used in this library is explained in detail [here](https://hofmannu.org/2022/01/06/trap-vel-stepper-motor/).

+## Coil current

+The current running through the coils of the stepper motor defines how much force the coils can work against.
+Typically I would like to set the coil current lower for holding a position then for driving between positions.
+For this one can use the pin XXX on the

 ## Serial communication protocol